gopherslab/conduit-connector-redis/README.md

 ### Record Keys

-* Pub/Sub mode: An arbitrary key is created for Pub/Sub messages with the format: `<channel>_<current_ts_nano>`
+* Pub/Sub mode: The redis channel name is uses as the record key

-* Stream mode: The message id assigned to the stream message on calling XADD is used to uniquely identify the records in case of Stream mode.
+* Stream mode: The redis key name is used as the record key

 ### Configuration